ZykeWasTaken/zyke_lib/README.md

 ## Inventory Support

--   **Note:** There may be changes for specific resources, view each resources' dependencies carefully
+-   **BIG NOTE:** There may be changes for specific resources, view each resources' dependencies carefully
 -   Regular ESX inventories (requires metadata)
+  	- Please see the big note.
 -   Regular QBCore inventories
+  	- Variations like ps or ak47 may be incompatible.
+Please consult us in our [Discord](https://discord.zykeresources.com) before purchase if you are unsure.
 -   Full support for ox_inventory
 -   Full support for qs-inventory
 -   Full support for TGIANN-inventory (> v2.0.51)